Are You Ready For The Most Amazing Full Moon Of 2025? It's Here

 The Nodes of Destiny are pushing us to make major decisions.
 As they square the Full Moon (both the sun and moon) we will be presented with two different opportunities.
 It’s up to us to pick the path that most aligns with our essence and being.
 Think before acting impulsively by discussing the situation with a friend or family member who can offer solid advice.
 You don't want to rush into a situation immediately, so allow yourself a few hours or even a few days to contemplate and meditate.
 Being mindful is time well spent.

-Two days before the Full Moon on June 9th, Jupiter enters Cancer.
+One day before the Full Moon on June 10th, Jupiter enters Cancer.
 Since Jupiter is Sagittarius's planetary ruler, and the expansive planet is now paddling through Cancer, we can expect fantastic opportunities to come our way.
-Cancer is Jupiter’s favorite sign, offering joy and love.
+Cancer is Jupiter’s favourite sign, offering joy and love.
 The cosmos is supporting our dreams.
 Use this lunation to your advantage by setting intentions that speak to your soul and manifesting what is in your heart.
 Things will come together quickly, due to the power of the Sagittarius Full Moon.
 Lean into your visions with gusto.

 Fell in the boundless effervescence of the Strawberry Full Moon in Sagittarius.
 Do not forget to align yourself with your innermost hopes and aspirations.
 Think big!
 You have the potential to make them real.
 This is your time to make anything happen.
 Use it to your advantage.